-'From the outset, STs on the B.Ed. programme are afforded the opportunity to evaluate their own mathematical knowledge and understanding using feedback from a mathematics assessment administered at the beginning of B.Ed.1.
+'From the outset, STs are afforded the opportunity to evaluate their own mathematical knowledge and understanding using feedback from a mathematics assessment.
 Based on this assessment, students carry out an initial evaluation of their own knowledge, identify their strengths and weaknesses in relation to primary mathematics content and plan for their own development in relation to competency in primary mathematics.
-In Maths Methods (B.Ed.1-3) STs' attention is drawn to complexities associated with each topic being explored.'
+In Maths Methods (B.Oid.1-3) STs' attention is drawn to complexities associated with each topic being explored.'